txthinking/brook/README.md

 **--tcpTimeout**="": time (s) (default: 0)

+**--tlsfingerprint**="": When server is brook wssserver, select tls fingerprint, value can be chrome or firefox

 **--udpTimeout**="": time (s) (default: 60)

 **--withoutBrookProtocol**: The data will not be encrypted with brook protocol